Learn You a Postgres for Great Good!

 Not lazy in the pejorative sense.
 Lazy in the way a physicist is lazy — every design decision in Postgres is an optimization to **avoid unnecessary work**.
 Once you internalize what the system considers "expensive," the entire architecture clicks into place:

 - **Deleting a row?** Postgres doesn't actually remove it from disk.
-It crosses out the old version with an invisible marker ([[Manuscript/02 - Physical Storage & MVCC/2.5 - MVCC (The Sharpie Ledger)|MVCC]]) and leaves the cleanup to a background process.
+It crosses out the old version ([[Manuscript/02 - Physical Storage & MVCC/2.5 - MVCC (The Sharpie Ledger)|MVCC]]) and leaves the cleanup to a background process.
 Removing data in place would require locking readers out — too expensive.

-- **Finding a specific row?** Postgres refuses to read the whole table if it can avoid it.
-It maintains pre-sorted shortcut structures ([[Manuscript/03 - Access Paths & Indexing/3.0 - Indexes (The Mighty Shortcuts)|Indexes]]) so it can jump directly to the answer.
+- **Finding a specific row?** Postgres typically refuses to read the whole table if it can avoid it.
+It maintains pre-sorted shortcut structures ([[Manuscript/03 - Access Paths & Indexing/3.0 - Indexes (The Mighty Indexes)|Indexes]]) so it can jump directly to the answer.
 Scanning everything is the strategy of last resort.

-- **Ensuring crash safety?** Rather than writing data to its final location immediately, Postgres first scribbles a sequential log of what it *intends* to do ([[Manuscript/05 - Durability & Transactions/5.1 - WAL & fsync (The Pocket Diary)|the WAL]]).
-Sequential writes are fast; random writes are slow.
-Postgres will sort the data into its proper home later, on its own schedule.
+- **Ensuring crash safety?** Rather than writing data to its final location immediately, Postgres first records a sequential log of what it *intends* to do.
+This allows the engine to be fast while remaining indestructible—sorting the data into its proper home later, on its own schedule.

-- **Answering a complex query?** Postgres doesn't just execute your SQL in the order you wrote it.
-It hands your query to a cost-based optimizer ([[Manuscript/04 - Query Planning & Execution/4.1 - The Query Optimizer's Menu (Query Planning)|the Query Planner]]) that evaluates dozens of possible execution strategies and picks the cheapest one.
+- **Answering a complex query?** Postgres often doesn't just execute your SQL in the order you wrote it.
+It evaluates dozens of possible execution strategies and selects the cheapest one.

 ## What You Will Learn